devanshiagarwal1034/DBT-Pipeline-for-Travel-Data-Analytics/README.md

-# Data Engineering Project Using DBT
+# DBT Pipeline for Travel Data Analytics

-This project is for anyone who wants to get started with **DBT (Data Build Tool)**.
-I built it to learn the basics of DBT and how it works with Snowflake.
+This project is designed for individuals looking to explore **DBT (Data Build Tool)**.
+I developed it to consolidate my understanding of DBT's core concepts and its seamless integration with Snowflake, to build scalable and efficient data transformation pipelines

 ### What is DBT?
-DBT is a tool that helps you write SQL queries and organize your data transformations.
-But DBT doesn’t have its own storage—it needs a data warehouse like Snowflake to run queries.
+DBT is a powerful framework that helps us to write and organize SQL queries for data transformations.
+It also offers built-in documentation and testing features, helping you track our data transformations and ensure data quality throughout the process.
+It doesn't provide its own storage but relies on a data warehouse, like Snowflake, to execute the queries and manage the data.

 ### Goal
-The goal of this project is to learn how DBT works and practice its main features like connections, seeds, and configurations.

-Tools I Used  - DBT Cloud (Trial version), Snowflake (Trial version)
+The goal of this project is to explore and implement key DBT concepts, including models, sources, snapshots, tests (both built-in and custom), macros, pre and post hook and incremental materialization.
+This project aims to provide a hands-on understanding of how DBT can be used to streamline data transformation processes while ensuring data quality and efficiency

 ## lets start
 I have created a database and schema to store the raw data.